-Alan Wallace, Brian Josephson, Capra Fritjof, Charles T. Tart, David Bohm, David Peat, Dean Radin, Edgar Mitchell, Elisabet Sahtouris, Ervin Laszlo, Federico Zaragoza, Freeman Dyson, Henryk Skollmowski, John Habgood, John Houghton, Karl Pribram, Lawrence LeShan, Marilyn Schlitz, Mary Midgley, Member, Ravi Ravindra, Rodrigo Carazo, Rupert Sheldrake, Seyyed Hossein Nasr, Sir Crispin Tickell, Sir John Polkinghorne, Sir Roger Penrose, Stanislav Grof, Vicomte Ilya Prigogine, Willis Harman
+Alan Wallace, Brian Josephson, Capra Fritjof, Charles T. Tart, David Bohm, David Peat, Dean Radin, Edgar Mitchell, Elisabet Sahtouris, Ervin Laszlo, Federico Zaragoza, Freeman Dyson, Henryk Skollmowski, John Habgood, John Houghton, Karl Pribram, Larry Dossey, Lawrence LeShan, Marilyn Schlitz, Mary Midgley, Member, Ravi Ravindra, Rodrigo Carazo, Rupert Sheldrake, Seyyed Hossein Nasr, Sir Crispin Tickell, Sir John Polkinghorne, Sir Roger Penrose, Stanislav Grof, Vicomte Ilya Prigogine, Willis Harman

 Honorary Members of the Scientific and Medical Network

 Dossey, Larry, MD, (US), physician and author on the healing power of prayer, spirituality, and other non-physical factors.